-Besides a college investment plan or savings accounts, there are a few ways that my husband and I save money these first few years of our kiddos’ lives.
+Besides a college investment plan or savings accounts, let alone other necessities like retirement savings, investments and life insurance (especially with no medical exam!), there are a few ways that my husband and I save money these first few years of our kiddos’ lives.
 Each may seem small in itself but over the course of the first couple of years, it can really add up!

 1) Choose toys wisely.

 If you walk down the toy aisles in a store, you will be bombarded with TONS of options.
 And it can add up quick when it comes time for birthdays, holidays or a “just because” situation.
 When it comes to toys in our house, we have taken a minimalist approach and try to choose carefully, valuing durable open-ended toys that evoke imagination and creativity.
 We try to avoid things that my kids will play with for a hot minute and then run off in search of the next quick fix.
 We have toys like books, wooden trucks/trains, building blocks, puzzles, play kitchen items, musical instruments and arts and craft supplies.
 Why?
 Because when there are less toys, there is less clutter.
 Kids play more together, and their imaginations can really be put to work and they grow, and that’s very important to us.
 And just think of all the money that is saved too!